What are male hormones?

 Strategies to deal with a hormone imbalance naturally include:

-Regularly getting a full, undisturbed, night's rest may help the body regulate hormone levels.
+- Getting enough sleep - Regularly getting a full, undisturbed, night's rest may help the body regulate hormone levels.

-Too much artificial light at night can upset the body’s natural circadian rhythm.
+- Avoiding too much light at night - Too much artificial light at night can upset the body’s natural circadian rhythm.
 The body responds to artificial light from computers and screens as if it were daylight and adjusts hormones in response.
 Avoiding artificial lights may help regulate hormones and restore circadian rhythms.

-Studies have shown that even low levels of stress can cause an endocrine response that can lead to an increase in adrenaline and cortisol.
+- Managing stress - Studies have shown that even low levels of stress can cause an endocrine response that can lead to an increase in adrenaline and cortisol.
 Meditation, mindfulness or doing more activities that are relaxing to you, such as gardening or reading, could help to regulate these hormone levels.

-Doing more exercise can help moderate hormone imbalance.
+- Exercising - Doing more exercise can help moderate hormone imbalance.
 Just short, regular exercise sessions such as taking more walks can help regulate hormones that control appetite.

-Eating a healthy, balanced diet that includes fibre, healthy fats and fatty fish can help regulate hormones.
+- Eating healthily - Eating a healthy, balanced diet that includes fibre, healthy fats and fatty fish can help regulate hormones.

-Studies have found that young men who drink even modest amounts of alcohol may see a disruption in their hormone levels.
+- Eliminating alcohol - Studies have found that young men who drink even modest amounts of alcohol may see a disruption in their hormone levels.
 The researchers found a connection between regular alcohol consumption and reduced sperm quality and also saw changes in testosterone levels.

 Age-related hormone imbalances